maskedmarker/spring-boot-h2-learn/docs/tmp-01.md

 ### File-based Databases

-You can configure H2 to store its data on disk by using a file-based connection URL.
+You can configure H2 to store its data on disk by using **a file-based connection URL**.
 This way, the data is persisted across server restarts.

 If you choose a file-based database, the data will be stored in a .mv.db file (H2 database file format).
 This file will persist across server restarts.